 A person does not become an Olympic athlete overnight.
 Likewise, a company typically does not achieve a best in class ranking after just a year or two of BPM efforts.
 Instead, athletes and corporations alike must continually work to improve their performance.
 They compete against themselves as well as others.
 Olympians continually try to exceed their most recent performances—whether that means getting to the end of a track in a shorter amount of time or performing a triple axel with more grace.
-Organizations hope to improve their survey results while simultaneously watching their profits increase.
+Organizations implement action plans to improve their survey results so that their profits increase.

 Olympians also compare their performance with others in their sport.
 It does not matter how quickly you can swim across the Olympic pool if another athlete can accomplish the same task in 1.3 fewer seconds.
 For a business, while it is great when we exceed last year’s accomplishments, we also want to outperform our competitors.
 That is where benchmarking comes in.
 Benchmarking enables a company to know how they rank in overall performance, as well as in specific topics and/or items on a survey, as compared to competitors in their industry.
 Without benchmarking data, it is impossible to know whether our performance is best in class or simply average.